 Iona, 2025

 Staying on the northern tip of Iona, it was only 5-10 minutes walk to two white sand beaches to photograph the rock outcrops of Lewisian gneisses dating back over 2 billion years in date, the bedrock of the west of Iona.
 It always thrills that I can touch rocks that old and wonder of the forces that created them.
 Metamorphic rocks (sedimentary and igneous in origin) of a wonderful variety of colours and banding are found along the shore, formed as a result of high pressure and temperatures at depth causing deformations, I could now admire in the rocks.
 The green tinge of chlorite and epidote minerals was evident in a number of outcrops.
 Some also called amphibolite of sufficient mass they provided good shelter for bathers wanting to change before heading into a cold sea dip.
 With great views of Mull on one side and out to the sombrero hat like island of Bac Mor of the Treshnish Isles.
 Iona has an old marble quarry to the south and sells marble jewellery, key rings and other items in its shops.
-It is also wonderful for lovers of pebbles.
+It is also wonderful for lovers of pebbles, the pink a granite, common on the Ross of Mull.

 https://www.scottishgeologytrust.org/geology/51-best-places/isle-of-iona/